nilukush/plan-do-check-verify-retrospect/prompts-templates/prompt-template-for-coding.md

 ## QUESTIONS
 [Provide a detailed list of questions that you want to ask the LLM]

+## CONSTRAINTS
+[Provide any and all constraints that you may have for your product and application]

+## BRAINSTORMING
+[Use this section when you just want to brainstorm with the LLM in a structured way]

 ---

 ## PART 1: HIGH-LEVEL ANALYSIS